 It can’t have escaped anyone’s notice that the Oscars, the annual Hollywood schmaltz and back-slapping parade, has just been held and, in a first for a Korean film, Bong Joon Ho’s Parasite has just won Best Picture, Best Director, Best Original Screenplay, and Best International Film.
 Without commenting on the merits of the Oscars themselves, it’s pleasing to see a movie we have covered on this site even getting nominated!
+Of course, xenophobe Donald Trump complained about the award simply because the film is South Korean.

 ‘Act like you own the place’